 I’m sorry to say that branding is more than this.
 In my definition your brand is who your customers think you are.
 You can try to manage your imaginary, you can try to manage what people think about you, but essentially it’s up to them.

 How can small businesses and start-ups can position themselves to have audience perceive them as a great brand?
 Social media has made it much easier for small businesses to compete with big companies to help position their brands in the mind of clients.
 These tools can be used to help construct an identity that you want them to develop.

 With all these resources out there, there is no reason a small business with limited resources should not be able to effectively manage its brand in the mind of clients.
 But it’s not enough!

 While branding is a subject however that many people have been talking about for a while, I want to highlight some popular misunderstanding about branding.

 A brand is not a logo.
 A brand is not a product.
 A brand is not a promise.
 A brand is not the sum of all the impressions it makes on an audience.
 A brand is a result–it's a person's gut feeling about a product, service or company.
 It's in their heads and in their hearts.
 A brand is reputation.

 Instead of creating the brand first, the company creates customers (through products and social media), the customers build the brand (through purchases and advocacy), and the customer-built brand sustains the company.
-This model takes into account a profound truth: a brand is not owned by the company, but by the people who draw meaning from it.
+This model takes into account a profound truth: a brand is not owned by the company but by individuals.

-I believe once we understand that brands are not controlled by companies but by individuals, this will be the stepping stone to fully develop a proper strategy to develop the brand we want in the mind of the consumers and have them saying and thinking what we want them to say and think.
+I believe once we understand this concept, it will be the stepping stone to fully develop a proper strategy to develop the brand we want in the mind of the consumers and have them saying and thinking what we want them to say and think.

 Every company and every person have a brand, simply because once people see you they will form an impression of you, ensure that you are communicating the right message so they will form the correct impression.